Yoav666s/dnd-wiki/_pages/reckonfall.md

 On your turn in combat, you can move a number of a squares (or hexagons) equal to your speed.

 ## Rounds
 Each round of combat takes 10 in-game seconds.
-After every 6 rounds (or 1 in-game minute), on the start of each creature's turn, that creature must succeed an Endurance check.
+After every 6 rounds (or 1 in-game minute), on the start of each creature's turn, that creature must succeed an Endurance check or lose a Stamina Point.